The Buddha’s wisdom teachings

 1. Knowledge and vision of things as they are

 The culmination of wisdom practice is the attainment of knowledge and vision of things as they are (yathā-bhutā-ñāṇa-dassanā).
-From the get-go it should be made clear that this is not insight into objective reality, of what would still be true in the world “out there” even if we were not there to be aware of it.
-It is rather insight into subjective reality, how our own cognitive mechanisms come to experience things as true.
-In short, knowledge and vision are epistemic insight, rather than ontological insight.
+From the get-go it should be made clear that this is not insight into objective reality, that is, of what would still be true in the world “out there” even if we were not there to be aware of it.
+It is rather insight into subjective reality, in particular, of how our own cognitive mechanisms come to experience things as true “out there.”
+In short, knowledge and vision are epistemic insight, rather than ontological or objective insight.
 In fact, knowledge and vision end the hubris that we can reliably say anything ontologically substantial about the world “out there.”
 We learn to experience that world as empty.
 This is a hugely important point, if one is to understand the early wisdom teachings.

 We generally begin Buddhist practice foolishly entangled (as in the opening verse above) in layers of faulty presumptions: fixed personal views, conventional ways of conceptualizing the world, clever ways of justifying our own actions as well-intentioned, all the way down to what we think exists from its own side, independently of what we think.
 The Buddha, ever skeptical, questions it all.
 For instance, most of us are convinced that we contact “reality” directly.
 We show up and there it is: physical reality all around us, and it would be there even if we didn’t show up.
 There is “me,” able to perceive that world from my own side, but also able to be physically present as an agent in that world.
 That “me” is right at the center of the Buddha’s critique of a substantial reality.

 For the Buddha, the important question is “How do we come to presume what we are convinced is true?”
-What gets into us?
 The Buddha describes the key to acquiring wisdom in a concise simile in the Phena Sutta:

 “Suppose, bhikkhus, that a magician or a magician’s apprentice would display a magical illusion at a crossroads.
 A man with good sight would inspect it, ponder it, and carefully investigate it, and it would appear to him to be empty, hollow, insubstantial.
 For what substance could there be in a magical illusion?
 So too, bhikkhus, whatever kind of consciousness there is, whether past, future, or present, internal or external, gross or subtle, inferior or superior, far or near: a bhikkhu inspects it, ponders it, and carefully investigates it, and it would appear to him to be empty, hollow, insubstantial.
 For what substance could there be in consciousness?”